briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 -   Relevant firmware, CPU microcode, etc.
 -   `lvm2`
+    -   Tools for [LVM]
 -   `btrfs-progs`
--   `efitools`
+    -   Tools for [Btrfs]
 -   `sbctl`
+    -   Tool for [Secure Boot]
 -   `sbsigntools`
+    -   More tooling for [Secure Boot]
+    -   Mainly needed for [rEFInd] to sign its binaries for you
 -   `mokutil`
+    -   Tool for updating [shim]'s database
 -   `networkmanager`
+    -   All-in-one network management program
 -   `base-devel`
+    -   Tools needed for compiling packages
 -   `man-db` and `man-pages`
+    -   man pages
 -   `tmux`
+    -   Terminal multiplexer
+    -   Enables multiple terminals before you have a desktop environment
 -   `neovim`
+    -   Fork of `vim` that has better defaults
--   `fish` (also `python` for parsing man pages)
+-   `fish` (also `python` for automatic parsing of man pages)
+    -   Friendly interactive shell with nice default behavior

 ## Configure the system

-And now the fun part where you have to configure everything correctly otherwise your system won't boot properly and you will have no clue what the heck went wrong so you desparately try rerunning all sorts of commands until you are forced to confront the fact that you have no option left except to delete everything and start over from the beginning.
+And now the fun part where you have to configure everything correctly otherwise your system won't boot properly and you will have no clue what the heck went wrong so you desperately try rerunning all sorts of commands until you are forced to confront the fact that you have no option left except to delete everything and start over from the beginning.
 But anyway, I'm sure that won't happen to you, so no need to worry.